IBM/vending-machine-instructions/workshop/pre-work/README.md

 # Overview

-In order to run this instructions you need an [IBM Cloud Lite Account](https://cloud.ibm.com/registration).
+In order to run these instructions you need an [IBM Cloud Lite Account](https://cloud.ibm.com/registration).

 We will use the following IBM Cloud Services in this instruction: